h2non/gentleman/README.md

 The middleware stack chain is executed in FIFO order designed for single thread model.
 Plugins can support goroutines, but plugins implementors should prevent data race issues due to concurrency in multithreading programming.

+For more implementation details about the middleware layer, see the [middleware](https://github.com/h2non/gentleman/tree/master/middleware) package and [examples](https://github.com/h2non/gentleman/tree/master/_examples/middleware).

 #### Middleware phases

-gentleman's middleware dispatcher provides built-in support to the following middleware phases:
+Supported middleware phases triggered by gentleman HTTP dispatcher:

 - **request** - Executed before a request is sent over the network.
 - **response** - Executed when the client receives the response, even if it failed.